CluedIn-io/CluedIn.Documentation/docs/010-getting-started/080-glossary.md

 Working with the glossary in CluedIn includes creating categories and creating terms within those categories.
 You can have multiple terms under one category.

+**Prerequisites**

+Before proceeding with the glossary, ensure that you have completed the following tasks:

+1. Ingested some data into CluedIn.
+For more information, see [Ingest data](/getting-started/data-ingestion).

+1. Created a stream that keeps the data synchronized between CluedIn and the Microsoft SQL Server database.
+For more information, see [Stream data](/getting-started/data-streaming).

 # Create category